Public Sector Decarbonisation Scheme Phase 3b - supporting your application

 The PSDS scheme is designed to help upgrade heating systems in public buildings, to ones often powered by cleaner, cheaper and renewable energy.
 PSDS funding enables low carbon heating systems, including heat pumps and electric heating to be installed in public buildings, with many projects also installing energy efficiency measures such as wall and roof insulation, double glazing and LED lighting, and renewables such as solar panels.

 Phase 3b will allocate up to £635m of funding to public sector organisations, to be spent in financial years 2023/24 and 2024/25.
 This is split by financial year, with up to £402m to be allocated for 2023/24 and up to £233m to be allocated for 2024/25.
-This fund must be complimented by alternative funding committed to cover the cost of ‘like for like’ heating systems.
+This fund must be complemented by alternative funding committed to cover the cost of ‘like for like’ heating systems.

 Phase 3b guidance notes, application form, eligibility criteria, FAQs, key dates, and terms and conditions have been published on the Salix website.
 Salix has also released a series of videos about the scheme alongside a series of client testimonial videos, including the Leisure Centre Decarbonisation Scheme in Oxford that was delivered by Willmott Dixon.